 Larvae live in grassy tussocks or in the soil, and are predatory.

-On the left is Malthinus flaveolus, the Yellow-tipped malthine.
+Above is Malthinus flaveolus, the Yellow-tipped malthine.
 The adult length is 4.5 - 5.5 mm.
 The adults is usually found in woods or woodland edges in bushes and grasses from may - August.
 The larva lives in rotting wood.

 The adults have yellow tips to the elytra, and the elytra are shorter than the abdomen.